crnicholson/crnicholson/README.md

 when i'm not using my hands or making something, you can probably find me in nature, biking, or listening to music (checkout nujabes!).

+ps. i had an internship this summer at [hack club](https://hackclub.com) and created [bitstream](https://bitstream.hackclub.com), a program that enables teenagers to create fpga programs using verilog. i'm also looking for future summer internships... hint hint.

 <!--
 ### Hey there! 👋